lr00rl/what_cd_installed/README.md

 - lzop: lzop is a file compressor very similar to gzip.  lzop favors speed over compression ratio.
 - sed
 - sh
+- gio: GIO is a library that provides a modern and easy-to-use API for file I/O, network communication, and other system services.

 ## Blogs